-The pinot noir adds a lot of flavors, but since the alcohol cooks out of the sauce, it just leaves it with a rich flavor instead of the taste of the wine.
-The original recipe called for it to be made with salmon, but I prefer tilapia, so that’s what we used.
+Since the alcohol cooks out of the sauce, it just leaves it with a rich flavor instead of the taste of the wine.
+We used tilapia for this meal.
+The original recipe called for salmon.
+I think either would work, I just prefer tilapia.
 You know this is a winner when both boys finished theirs and asked for more!!

 If you don’t want to buy an actual bottle of wine, most stores also sell cooking wines.
-They are usually found in the same aisle as the cooking oils.
+You can find cooking wine in the same aisles as cooking oil.
 I’ve bought white wine, red wine, wine vinegar, and sherry this way before, all meant for cooking, not drinking.
 But, if you like wine with dinner, then you can certainly use a regular bottle as well.
-Either work and will both give a similar flavor.
+Either works and will both give a similar flavor.

 The only difference between cooking wine and drinking wine is usually in the quality.
-Cooking wines aren’t as high quality as drinking wines, but they can be purchased by those who aren’t 21 years old since they aren’t for consuming.
+Cooking wines aren’t as high quality as drinking wines.
+For those under the drinking age, you can purchase cooking wines since they aren’t for consumption.
 This also means they are available in dry counties and if you go to the store before noon on a Sunday (our grocery store won’t sell alcohol before then).

 Step by Step

 To start this recipe, you’ll want to coat the fish before frying it.
-I like to mix whole wheat flour with some salt and pepper on a plate for this, then lay the fish in on each side, turning a few times until it’s well-coated.
+Put the flour on a shallow plate.
+Lay the fish in the flour on each side.
+Turn over a few times until they fillets are well-coated.

 In a large skillet, over medium heat, warm four tablespoons of olive oil or any cooking oil.
-Then place the breaded tilapia fillets in and cook for about 3-5 minutes, or until they are browned on the bottom.
-Then carefully flip the fish and cook the other side until it is cooked through.
+Place the breaded tilapia fillets in the warm pan.
+Cook for about 3-5 minutes.
+Carefully flip the fish.
+Cook the other side until it is cooked through.

 Remove the tilapia from the pan and cover it to keep it warm.
-Then add the pinot noir wine to the pan and increase the heat to high.
+Add the pinot noir wine to the pan and increase the heat to high.
 If you are working on a gas stovetop, it’s recommended to turn off the flame when you are pouring wine since it is flammable and can make a fire if any spills.
-Cook until the wine is reduced by half, which usually takes about 3-4 minutes.
+Cook until the wine is reduced by half.
+This usually takes about 3-4 minutes.